 The prototype actually had dumb buffers and hook and chain couplings.
-However to make this model more usable with the majority of SM32 locomotives, the kit comes supplied with 3D printed, sintered nylon bell mouth couplers similar to those as supplied by Hudsons of Leeds ; Ornstein and Koppel etc.
+However to make this model more usable with the majority of G scale locomotives, the kit comes supplied with 3D printed, sintered nylon bell mouth couplers as supplied by Hudsons of Leeds; Ornstein and Koppel etc.